tetunori/p5MovRec/README.md

 2. Then, press `w` key to stop recording and browser instantly generates `webm` format movie! `✅Recorded.` text will be also shown in Console.
 This `webm` format movie can be watched in your browser.
 <img src="https://tetunori.github.io/p5MovRec/images/stopRecording.png" alt="stopRecording" width="375px">

 3. If you press `m` key to stop, `mp4` format movie will be generated little bit later.
-This movie is perfect for uploading for Twitter.
+This movie is good for uploading for Twitter etc...
 Movie files can be downloaded like below and are named `YYYYMMDDhhmmss.webm/mp4`.
 <img src="https://tetunori.github.io/p5MovRec/images/downloadMovies.png" alt="downloadMovies" width="500px">